mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Promotes XC skills: Shifts focus from pure gaggle racing to individual pilot skills against the elements.
 - [ ] Modernizes Scoring: Removes the need for controversial leading points, which are seen to favor heavier pilots.
 - [ ] Leverages existing technology: Supported by current scoring software, making it easier to implement.
+- [ ] Good for other classes: Can be adapted to help lower-performance classes (e.g., Sport Class) to fly more of the task and be more competitive.
 - [ ] Other: __________

 ---